azavea/raster-vision/docs/object-detection.md

 ### Workflows

 A *workflow* is a network of dependent commands.
 For instance, you might want to make two variants of a dataset, then train a set of model on each dataset (representing a hyperparameter sweep), make predictions for each model on a test set, and then evaluate the quality of the predictions.
 This workflow can be represented as a tree of commands.
 At the moment, we have only implemented a *chain workflow*, which has the structure of a linked list or chain, and simply runs the four commands in sequence.
-A workflow is configured by a *meta-config* file, so-called since it is used to generate config files for individual commands.
-By decoupling configs from meta-configs, Raster Vision is designed to make it easy to implement new, more complex workflows.
+A workflow is configured by a *workflow config* file, and executing it generates a set of command config files.
+By decoupling command and workflow configs, Raster Vision is designed to make it easy to implement new, more complex workflows.

 ## File hierarchy